2019-02-04 AFRY NLP Competence Meeting: Text Classification IMDB

 Some possible improvements for you to try!

-• Play around with the ngram_range (don’t forget a threshold if you do this)
+(don’t forget a threshold if you do this) - Improve the preprocessing

 # Try some fun things here if you want too :)